By Vernon Roderick, Last updated: July 16, 2020

-This is where knowing how to delete Mail app on Mac comes in handy.
+This is where knowing how to delete Mail app comes in handy.
 We already said that this will be our last resort, but now that you’re here, you must’ve already decided on it.

 As previously said, the Mail app is a default app.
-So learning how to delete Mail app on Mac is not that simple.
+So learning how to delete Mail app is not that simple.
 There will be a long process, but that doesn’t mean it’s impossible.
 So without further ado, here are the following steps:

 The SIP or System Integrity Protection is a mechanism that is enabled in Mac with versions macOS 10.12 and above.